 How did you feel about joining the women’s ministry?

-“It’s the first thing Brother Simon tells you when you join this ministry: you cannot open yourself up to others.
-Explaining your feelings means you have to explain how we do ministry and that is dangerous.
+“It’s the first thing you learn when you join this ministry: You cannot open yourself up to others.
+Explaining your feelings means you have to explain how we do ministry, and that is dangerous.
 For me and for others.
 I have to be very strict.
 I cannot share stories over the phone.
 I cannot become a church member.
 I cannot confide in a pastor.
-I currently have two friends, but even with them I share only about 50 percent of what’s troubling me.”
+I currently have two friends, but even with them, I share only about 50 percent of what’s troubling me.”

 How are North Korean women different from South Korean women?

 “There’s such a big difference.
 You can hardly compare them.
 South Koreans are average, like women all over the world.
 But the North Korean women are, metaphorically speaking, still, prisoners in a jail called ‘North Korean women.’
 They don’t know the outside world.
 Whenever I tell them stories about things happening outside North Korea and outside North East China (where the ‘NK ladies’ live illegally), they cannot grasp what I tell them.
 Also, the women feel like victims all the time.
 If I give them something, they don’t receive it as a kind gesture.
 To them, it feels like somehow I’m taking advantage of them.”